24 Keyed Collections

 Note

-callbackfn is called with three arguments: the value of the item, the key of the item, and the Map being traversed.
+callback is called with three arguments: the value of the item, the key of the item, and the Map being traversed.

-forEach does not directly mutate the object on which it is called but the object may be mutated by the calls to callbackfn.
+forEach does not directly mutate the object on which it is called but the object may be mutated by the calls to callback.
 Each entry of a map's [[MapData]] is only visited once.
 New keys added after the call to forEach begins are visited.
 A key will be revisited if it is deleted after it has been visited and then re-added before the forEach call completes.
 Keys that are deleted after the call to forEach begins and before being visited are not visited unless the key is added again before the forEach call completes.

 24.1.3.6 Map.prototype.get ( key )